 - A hyperlink to your group’s website homepage

-We have some established hashtags that we encourage you to use.
+We have some established and official University of Colorado Boulder hashtags that we encourage you to use.
 By using these hashtags appropriately, you can increase your group’s visibility.

 - #CUBoulder: A general campuswide hashtag